 Paul, we assume, had seen a great deal in his journeys – he encountered people from all walks of life and probably knew that some homosexual relationships were consensual and that some were not.

-One senses in the English Bible translations a delicacy about spelling out what the two terms malakoi and arsenokoitai mean; after all, they are meant to be read out in church.
+One senses in the English Bible translations a certain delicacy about spelling out what the two terms malakoi and arsenokoitai mean; after all, they are meant to be read out in church.
 Still, there are better and worse translations.
-The Message paraphrase is the worst in general usage; it completely flouts the original with vagary: “Those who use and abuse each other, use and abuse sex.”
+The Message paraphrase completely flouts the original with its vagary: “Those who use and abuse each other, use and abuse sex.”
 The 1984 edition of the NIV rendered it, “nor male prostitutes nor homosexual offenders.”
-It is too broad with the latter term, since the original speaks only of males, not all “offenders.”
+To begin with, it is too broad with the latter term, since the original speaks only of males, not all “offenders.”
 But that edition (along with NAB, NASB, NLT, NRSV) errs further when it makes the malakoi out to be prostitutes, that is, men or boys who have sex with other men as part of an economic transaction.
 A better translation for malakoi is “men or boys who voluntarily submit themselves sexually to another man” (and thus will not enter the kingdom of God); and for arsenokoitai, “men who sexually use men or boys as they would a woman.”
 The 2011 edition of the NIV is a great improvement on the 1984; along with many other versions (the ESV for example) it conflates the two words together to form “men who have sex with other men.”
 It is also clearer than the King James Version.
-One must mention that neither edition of the NIV, by the way, is a gay Bible, nor was its views on sex influenced, as an urban legend has it, because of a supposed lesbian translator.
+One must mention that neither edition of the NIV is a gay Bible, nor was its views on sex influenced, as an urban legend has it, because of a supposed lesbian translator.

 Let us return to our text: whereas in 1 Corinthians 6 Paul focuses on behavior, not sexual inclination, in Romans 1 he speaks to both desire and behavior; and in Romans he also addresses lesbian sexuality (v.
 26), a theme that appears only in this Bible text (see especially Dunn, pp. 1.64-66).